skica-dev/Investomat/docs/README.md

 # Investomat
-When Python meets a need of automated Bitcoin investments.
+## When Python meets a need of automated Bitcoin investments.
+This is unstable, buggy and alpha.